 Privacy Policy

 This Privacy Policy applies to personal information that may be collected by us or submitted to us through the Alceon website or via any other means of collection.
-“Personal information” means information that allows you to be identified, for example, your name, contact details, online identifiers (including your IP address), or your financial information.
+“Personal information” means information that allows you to be identified, for example, your name, contact details, online identifiers (including your IP address), or your financial information (such as your bank account details).

 Application of privacy laws